WiktorK02/Image_Converter_App/README.md

 * <del> show preview of an image </del> <br>
 * make app as .exe <br>
 * <del> reverse color of image </del><br>
-* create function which generate full arduino code(not only arduino array) and connect it to switch button
+* <del> create function which generate full arduino code(not only arduino array) and connect it to switch button</del>
 ## What I have learned
 *	tkinter library skills
 *	basics of UX and GUI